pjaos/ct6_meter_os/hardware/README.md

 Some info on how to take a CT6 unit apart if you want access to the PCB can be found here [here](README_DISSEMBLY.md)

 ## Power Supply
 This project requires the use of an AC - AC supply.
-The CT6 PCB assembly is calibrated using the power supply detailed below.
+If you purchase a CT6 unit the CT6 PCB assembly will have been calibrated using the power supply detailed below.

 ![alt text](images/test_psu.jpg "CT6 PSU")